 In the months to come, we will share content on Personify’s Diversity, Equity, and Inclusion (DEI) website.
 Our DEI Team has made a beautiful website that is full of great content.
 The site has recipes, music, poems, movies, and books by creators of all cultural and ethnic backgrounds.
 During the year, we will share lists of Black-owned businesses to support and Black organizations to donate to.
 One of the cool features of the DEI SharePoint Site is employees can submit content to our DEI team to be featured on the website.
 This gives the site a good variety of interesting content for everyone to enjoy.

-To make an even bigger impact, our Director of People Operations, Addy Robinson, is working on researching and identifying a DEI strategic partner.
+To make an even bigger impact, our People Operations team is working on researching and identifying a DEI strategic partner.

 What Your Workplace Can Do to Celebrate

 The most important thing you can do is: SOMETHING.
 It’s not too late to send an email acknowledging its Black History Month, at the very least.
 If you have the time and the ability to do more, do more.
 Ask your employees for volunteers.
 You’ll be surprised at who is willing to help.
 Here’s a short list of things you can still try to pull together this year or save for next year: